schafdog/dropwizard-messaging/README.md

 implementing Jetty native WebSocket Server API.
 The MultiWebsocketEndpoint is shared between all connected websocket client, and manage websocket sessions.

+Browsers with websocket support can browse incomming messages at http://falconsocial.schafroth.dk/assets/messaging.html

+All persisted messages can be seen at the REST endpoint: http://falconsocial.schafroth.dk/message

 # Running The Application

 To test the example application run the following commands.